cryingpotat0/seamus/README.md

 - Add relationships and create a tags table as another collection
 - Improve convex types for CRUD ops
 - Add defaults for things like dates
+- Embeds should be able to take multiple args
+    - Have a direct definition to an action
+    - Allow a cors proxy through convex for weird logic for the embedding
+    - Allow editing embeds post facto
+    - Allow resizing Embeds

 3. Make it general
 - Allow to connect to a random github etc.